 How to Sign Up for Twitter

-Below you’ll find an iillustrated step-by-step guide for setting up your Twitter account.
+Below you’ll find an illustrated step-by-step guide for setting up your Twitter account.

-- If the username you want isn’t available, keep trying different versions until Twitter accepts it.
-Don’t make it too complex because it should be easy for people to type.
+4. Enter a username.
+(Usernames are unique identifiers on Twitter.)
+If your username isn’t available, keep trying different versions until Twitter accepts it.
+Usernames should be easy for people to type so don’t make it too complex.

-Next, select topics you’d like to include in your Twitter feed (AKA Timeline — the tweets you receive).
+6. Select topics you’d like to include in your Twitter feed (the tweets you receive).
+Your choices will populate a list you’ll see in the next dialog box.

-You’ll now see a long list of well known, popular twitter accounts, selected according to the topics you chose in the previous dialog box.
+7. You’ll now see a long list of well known, popular twitter accounts selected according to the topics you chose above.
 All accounts are included in your feed by default.

 - Bookmark this page in your browser so you can return for a quick 10-minute daily read-through.
 It’s like reading the newpaper only better.